 Preheat griddle to 350° F. Grease with coconut oil.
 Pour the batter by spoonfuls or ladle onto the hot griddle.
 Cook the pancakes until bubbles form and the bottom looks golden and the top starts to look dry.
 Turn the pancakes and cook the other side less time, until done.
 Serve immediately with maple syrup and/or blueberry sauce.
 Makes about 14 4-inch pancakes.

-To make blueberry sauce, put some frozen blueberries in a small saucepan and add a little water and some sugar.
+NOTE: To make blueberry sauce, put some frozen blueberries in a small saucepan and add a little water and some sugar.
 Cook until berries release their juice.
 Sweeten to taste.
-Can add almond extract or amaretto.
-Can thicken with cornstarch slurry if desired, but not necessary.
+May add almond extract or amaretto.
+May thicken with cornstarch slurry if desired, but not necessary.